 If you’re unable to attend an exam for medical reasons or mitigating circumstances apply, you can defer your enrolment, free of charge to the next exam date.
-To do this, you must send a written explanation to the CIPD to arrive no later than 07 June 2019 supported by a medical certificate or other relevant documentary evidence.
+To do this, you must send a written explanation to CIPD to arrive no later than 11 October 2019 supported by a medical certificate or other relevant documentary evidence.
 Applications are considered on an individual basis.
 Deferral is not guaranteed and you will receive a response within seven days of your request.

 How do I report a disturbance or mitigating circumstances which affected my performance during the exam?

 Please write to us with a detailed explanation and appropriate evidence (for example a medical certificate), which we’ll forward to our special consideration review panel.
 We must receive this letter no later than 19 October 2019.